John Buttery: Death

 Allen and Donnithorne (2003), in describing John Buttery & Co. of Penang, which handled the estates, and Sandilands, Buttery & Co. of Singapore, which handled the mercantile business, wrote that Buttery's business, in just a few decades, "became associated with one of the earliest tobacco, planting and mercanting businesses on the east coast of Sumatra.
 It was also a pioneer in shipping rubber from Malaya."

-John Buttery died on 29 October 1912, by all estimations, a successful man.
+John Buttery died on 29 October 1912 and was buried in Highgate Cemetery.
+He was by all estimations, a successful man.
 New partners were admitted but the firm kept its name.
 Buttery's name continued to survive for about another fifty years or so.